AnnaBureta/Mocker-Platform/index.md

 •	The number of Mocker containers run at a given point in time

-•	Access to support and administrator tools (optionally).
+•	Access to support and administrator tools (optionally)

 **Why would I need administrator tools?**

-They enable rapid deployment of Mocker containers.
+They enable a rapid deployment of Mocker containers.
 You won’t need to do any additional scripting.
 They save your time and energy.

 **What if I don’t want to pay for administrator tools?**